Antti Miettinen: Playing career

 Miettinen was drafted by the Dallas Stars as their seventh-round pick, 224th overall, in the 2000 NHL Entry Draft.
 Prior to playing in the NHL, he played for five years in the SM-Liiga with HPK Hämeenlinna picking up the Kultainen kypärä and the Lasse Oksanen trophy in his final year in Finland.

 Miettinen spent two-years in the American Hockey League (AHL) before playing his first full season in the NHL in the 2005–06 season with the Stars.
 He was chosen to play for Finland in the 2006 Winter Olympics but was unable to participate due to an upper body injury.
 He was replaced on the team by Stars teammate Niklas Hagman.

 On July 3, 2008, Miettinen signed a 3-year $7 million contract with the Minnesota Wild.
 When that contract ended, he moved to the Kontinental Hockey League (KHL).
 On December 12, 2011, Miettinen agreed on a two-year deal to return to the NHL with the Tampa Bay Lightning.
 However, the following day he was claimed off re-entry waivers by the Winnipeg Jets.

 A free agent at the conclusion of his two-year contract with the Jets, Miettinen once again left the NHL and signed a one-year contract with Swiss club HC Fribourg-Gottéron of the National League A on July 22, 2013.
 In the 2013–14 season, Miettinen was hampered again by injury but posted a credible 7 goals and 22 points in 34 games with Fribourg.
 After one season in Germany, he returned to HPK for one final season before retiring and becoming an assistant coach with the club.

 Personal life

-Miettinen is currently in a band named Cement, formed by Miettinen and a few friends.
-He plays the guitar and has written a few songs with the band.
+Miettinen used to be in a band named Cement, formed by Miettinen and a few friends.
+He played the guitar and wrote a few songs with the band.
 Although not very widely known, they did get one gig—at his wedding.

 He has a son, Noel, who was born in December 2009 and a daughter named Olivia, who was born in 2011.